episerver/ab-testing/README.md

 the schema to a newer version

 1. Add ..\episerver.marketing.testing\Models\Testing project to the solution.
-2. Make sure the connection string in the app.config points to a database that has A/B testing package installed.
+2. Make sure the connection string in the app.config points to a database for a site that has A/B testing package installed.
 ```
   <add name="EPiServerDB" connectionString="data source=(LocalDB)\MSSQLLocalDB;AttachDbFilename=C:\Users\hemc\source\repos\AllowWithDelivra\AllowWithDelivra\App_Data\EPiServerDB_3a7f9c8d.mdf;Integrated Security=True;Connect Timeout=30"
           providerName="System.Data.SqlClient" />